 - 2016 – a comedy, Larceny and Old Lace – our 10th Anniversary year production and the family show Monster in the Closet in December

 - 2017 – Perils of Persephone, which author Dan Needles attended and the family show, in December, Robin Hood and the Heroes of Sherwood Forest, complete with sword fighting

 - 2018 - our second Broadway musical, The Wizard of Oz, to sell out crowds and in December the family show, Bedtime Stories (as told by Dad) (who messed them up).

-- 2020 December - first virtual play - HO, HO, HO!
-The North Pole Chronicles (spring show was cancelled due to Covid)
+- 2020 - In December - our first virtual comedy play - HO, HO, HO!
+The North Pole Chronicles (the spring show, Hilda's Yard, was cancelled due to Covid)

-- 2021 - You're Virtually Driving Me Crazy! our second virtual show.
-In December, live, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church
+- 2021 - In the spring, You're Virtually Driving Me Crazy! our second virtual show.
+In December, live, a family show, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church

 HANOVER COMMUNITY PLAYERS:

 A LEADER in the town, encouraging the many upgrades to the theatre over the years from 12 lights, one dimmer and a lighting board to what is now becoming an almost totally renovated theatre and community hall.
 HCP members also lobbied for a cultural group and, again with the support of the town, the Cultural Roundtable was born.

 FORTUNATE TO USE the Town of Hanover Civic Theatre, where we are a leading renter, for as many rehearsals as possible and for our productions; it's a space we share with others using the facility.
 We form partnerships with churches in the area to help them raise funds through a Dinner Theatre program.
 Grace United and St. Matthew's are just waiting to be able to start again!
 We thank them for their support of our shows.